peurKe/auto_ZONA_translator/README.md

 ## The installation python script then starts automatically

-- Select the language you want to translate English from:
+- Select the VOICE language you wish to hear in the game:
 ```
  Supported source languages:
    uk (ukrainian)